-You can add extra nights and optional excursions (plus there are more, please ask us):
+You can add extra nights and optional excursions (plus there are many more, please ask us):

 Wonders of Snaefellsnes - 12hrs (all year)

 Into the Glacier - Ice Cave Classic - 10hrs (all year)

-South Coast and Jokulsarlon Glacial Lagoon - 14hrs (all year)
+South Coast, Jokulsarlon and Diamond Beach - 10.5hrs (all year)

 South Coast Classic - 10.5hrs (all year)